tkherman/merkle_fs/README.md

 ---
 ### Notes
-- Name of filesystem must contain only lowercase letters and hyphen(-)
+- Name of filesystem must contain only lowercase letters and hyphens(-)
 ---
 ### Hashing
 Use Python built in hashlib, sha256, and exchange over network as hex string